Masaaki-75/proct/README.md

-# proct
+# Universal Incomplete-View CT Reconstruction with Prompted Contextual Transformer
-Official implementation of "Universal Incomplete-View CT Reconstruction with Prompted Contextual Transformer"
+This repository contains the official implementation of "Universal Incomplete-View CT Reconstruction with Prompted Contextual Transformer"